 There is no “one disability per person” limit.

-Someone with a condition like Multiple Sclerosis may experience symptoms of visual, physical, and cognitive disabilities.
+• Someone with Multiple Sclerosis who experiences symptoms of visual, physical, and cognitive disabilities as part of their disease.

 When we design, we can’t assume that a user has only one disability, or that there’s only one level of profoundness to their disabilities.